 - Heat the milk in a small saucepan over medium heat until it feels warm (but not hot) when you dip your little finger into it.
 Remove from the heat, then gently whisk in the yeast, sugar and eggs until combined.

 - In the bowl of an electric mixer, combine the flour and salt, then, using the dough hook attachment, knead together the milk mixture and flour until a sticky dough forms, at least 5 minutes.
 While mixing, add the butter, a teaspoon at a time until it is completely incorporated into the mixture.
 Add the orange zest, if using.

-- Meanwhile, pour the oil into a large saucepan - it needs to come up to roughly 5cm up the side of the pan.
+- Meanwhile, pour the oil into a large saucepan - it needs to come up to roughly 5cm up the side of the pan, so you'll need around 1-1.5 litres.
 Whisk together the topping ingredients, pour into a wide plate or dish and set aside.

 - When the dough has risen, turn out onto a lightly floured surface and divide into 12 equal pieces.
 If you have an electric scale, it is easiest to weigh the pieces so you end up with doughnuts of a uniform size.